ryo33/narrative/README.md

 #### Contextual Clarity

 Copying steps from other stories often leads to a mix-up of contexts, and making it not easy to decipher the key point of a story.
-Though we tend to have many story have the same steps that shares the same context and implementation, it's challenging to maintain the coherency of sharing the same logic while we add, remove, modify the stories.
+While we tend to have many story have the same steps that shares the same context and implementation, it's challenging to maintain the coherency of sharing the same logic while we add, remove, modify the stories.